raktimgogoi360/innoscripta/README.md

 ### Clone this project innoscripta.

-- Commnad : gh repo clone raktimgogoi360/innoscripta
+- Command cmd in the path desired where we want to clone the project and run commnad : gh repo clone raktimgogoi360/innoscripta

 ## Setup in Azure Active Directory